networkimprov/mnm/Rationale.md

 4. Steal all your past correspondence by discovering a simple password
 5. Steal all your organization's correspondence by breaking into a single server

+These vulnerabilities have forced the adoption of spam filters that inevitably bury legitimate messages, yet fail to block carefully crafted or targeted attacks.
+Spam filters may even help such attackers, as they create a false sense of security.

 E-mail originated when the only people on the Internet were friendly researchers in academia and government.
-It cannot cope with the 21st Century.
+E-mail cannot cope with the 21st Century, and must be replaced.

-_Safer Modern Messaging..._
+_Safer Modern Messaging_

+Some requirements for a messaging system that doesn't have e-mail's failings...

-Every organization, whether tiny or enormous, needs a members-only messaging service, that cannot receive traffic from external or unapproved senders.
+Every organization, whether tiny or enormous, needs a members-only messaging service that cannot receive traffic from external or unapproved senders.
-Organizations which need to let certain members communicate with the general public could establish a separate service instance for that purpose.
+Organizations which need to let certain members hear from the general public, or communicate with untrusted (perhaps anonymous) customers, could establish a separate service instance for that purpose.
-For a small organization, the service cost should be negligible.
+For a small organization, the cost of the messaging service should be negligible.

 To prevent destructive correspondence (in the case of an organization with non-restrictive membership) members with whom you are not acquainted must be prevented from sending you arbitrary content.

 To prevent theft of correspondence in the event of compromised accounts or servers, the messaging service must store only messages which have not yet been delivered or returned as undeliverable.
+Where archiving is required, the service should encrypt the traffic of designated accounts with a public key, and forward it to an archive service.

+The messaging service must also support message distribution lists/groups and IM/chat, as existing services providing these features are just as unsafe as plain e-mail.

 The messaging service must reliably deliver each message to every one of your devices that runs a messaging app, e.g. laptop, mobile phone, tablet, smartwatch.